claygiraf/pikachu_hackattack2025/README.md

 -   **Threat Logs**: Table-based view for managing historical incident logs.
 The UI uses a consistent theme based on deep blue, light gray, and teal, with a focus on clarity and ease of use.

-## 📚 Citations & References
+## 📚 References

 This project builds upon a wide array of open-source tools, models, and libraries.
-We gratefully acknowledge the following:

 ---